-It’s easy to get caught up in all the sciency physiological benefits of refeeds and skip over the psychological ones.
+It’s easy to get caught up in the physiological benefits of refeeds and skip over the psychological ones.
 In my opinion, that is a big mistake.
-In fact, in my experience, the psychological benefits tend to become more impactful in the real world.
+In fact, the psychological benefits of refeeds tend to become more impactful than the physiological ones in the real world.

 In the long term, I have found this to make the dieting process more sustainable.

 You may be wondering what the benefits of a refeed are over a cheat or free meal?
 Well for one, a refeed is calculated.
 You will still have a protein, carbohydrate and fat goal for the day.
 This is more predictable than an all-out cheat or free meal.

 Also, cheat/free meals have a tendency to lead to further eating outside of the plan.
 You don’t see that as much with refeeds because the dieter must remain in control due to still tracking food intake.

 If you want more information on why I’m not a huge fan of cheat meals read this: Cheat Meals: The “Clean” Eating Disorder